Rules and guidelines on health and safety on offshore installations etc.

 The act regulates the exploitation of the continental shelf, including safety and environmental conditions on transit pipelines.

-There are a number of regulations (Executive Orders) and guidelines which explains the rules pursuant to the above mentioned acts.
+There are a number of Executive Orders, which contain detailed regulation, and guidelines which explain the rules pursuant to the above mentioned acts.

-In addition to Danish acts and regulations, the EU has issued so-called regulations which are regulations that are directly applicable to businesses and citizens across the EU.
-It is therefore not required to implement these with national rules which is the case with directives.
-One such regulation is the so-called REACH regulation involving chemicals, including the use of chemicals on offshore installations.
+In addition to Danish acts and regulations, the EU has issued Regulations, which are directly applicable to businesses and citizens across the EU.
+Therefore, it is not required to implement these in national rules, which is the case with directives.
+One such Regulation is the so-called REACH regulation involving chemicals, including the use of chemicals on offshore installations etc.